 If for some reason, you had disabled your Windows PC Touchscreen because it didn’t work with the installed version of Windows 10, and later you find out that it cannot be enabled, it’s sure to be disappointing.
 Windows 8.1 wasn’t really as great as Windows 10 when it came to the touch experience.
 Windows 10 has solid integration for touch, and for accessories like a digital pen.
 While the usual way to disable and enable is through Human Interface Device or HID under Device Manager, if the HID-Compliant touch screen is no longer available in Device Manager, here is the fix.

 If you look at the screenshot below, you will see tons of HID listing.
 What looks like multiple devices are copies of original devices, and are termed as Ghost Devices.
-These are previously installed devices which are no more enabled, but the drivers are still present in the computer.
+These are previously installed devices that are no more enabled, but the drivers are still present on the computer.

 HID-Compliant TouchScreen Driver is missing

 Follow the steps below to enable the touchscreen, and reinstall the touchscreen driver if it has stopped working.

 Windows 10 comes with a dedicated Troubleshooter section which can fix most of the common issues.
 When you run the Hardware Troubleshooter, it will check actually connected hardware, and remove the rest of them.
 Just before we start, if this is an external touch device, make sure to connect it.

 - Go to Settings > Update and Security > Troubleshoot.

 - Click on the Hardware and Devices, and Run the troubleshooter.